avramovic/breadly/readme.md

 `composer install`

+Then set up environment variables, either by copying and modifying `.env.example` file into `.env` or by adding them to your ENV.

+Finally, set the app key with:

+`php artisan key:generate`

 ## Setup

 Once dependencies are installed, point your web site root to the `public` subfolder of this project and simply navigate to `http://yourwebsite.com/install`, then follow on-screen instructions to set up a database connection.